 The Beginnings of the Coffee Bean Industry

-The word of this strange fruit moved east, and coffee reached the Arabian Peninsula, where people began cultivating and trading it.
-That marked the beginning of a journey that would bring coffee beans across the world.
+The word of this strange fruit moved east, and coffee eventually reached the Arabian Peninsula, where people began cultivating and trading it.
+This commenced a voyage that would see coffee beans traversing the globe.
 The Arabs called it qahwa, which means wine in Arabic.

 By the late 19th century, coffee had become a global commodity.
-In the mid-20th century, the awareness for specialty coffee began to grow, and the first Starbucks opened in 1971 (Seattle).
-Fast forward to today, the coffee movement keeps growing as we are witnessing the sprouting of numerous small, independently-owned cafés that boast locally-roasted, sustainable-trade beans.
+In the mid-20th century, the awareness of specialty coffee began to grow, especially after the first tubular conveyor was made.
+Fast forward to today, the coffee movement keeps growing as we are witnessing the sprouting of numerous small, independently-owned cafés that boast locally roasted, sustainable-trade beans.
 The “wine of Araby” has become a trade that’s valued for its complexity of flavors.

 The Third Wave of coffee is the current wave of specialty coffee, which is appreciated as a craft or artisan beverage.
 In all of its processes, it is treated with the same relevance as craft beer or fine wine.
 To understand the importance of the Third Wave, we will take a look at the previous wave movements.

-In the early 20th century, the coffee industry continued to innovate and create products that were both convenient to use and time-savers.
+The coffee industry continued to innovate and create products that were both convenient to use and time-saving.
 The dehydration process that was applied for soluble tea was applied to coffee, and that was the first patent for instant coffee (1903).
-Instant coffee didn’t require brewing equipment and was quick and easy, and Nestlé even supplied the U.S. military for the Second World War.
+Instant coffee didn’t require brewing equipment and was quick and easy, and Nestlé even supplied the US military for the Second World War.
 By the 1970s, about a third of imported roasted coffee was used for instant coffee production.

 Another invention of the First Wave of Coffee was the invention of the automatic drip coffee maker.
-It was invented by Vincent Marotta and called his new coffee maker – Mr. Coffee.
+It was invented by Vincent Marotta, who called his new coffee maker – Mr. Coffee.
 By the end of the 1970s, more than 40,000 of these coffee makers were being sold daily.

 The reaction to the poor quality of the coffee was the main driver of the transition into the Second Wave.
 Coffee lovers wanted to know the origins of coffee and coffee blends, along with understanding all the roasting styles of what is today called specialty coffee beans.
 Adding this knowledge to the enjoyment of this beverage led to creating a whole experience around coffee.

 The term specialty coffee was coined by the late Ema Knutsen, also known as the “godmother of specialty coffee.”
-Since the 1970s, after founding Knutsen Coffees, Ltd. and becoming the first female coffee broker in the U.S), she ceaselessly advocated for the identity, quality, and distinction in coffee.
-She was recognized by the SCAA (now SCA) twice – she was the first person to receive the SCAA Lifetime Achievement Award (1991); and was honored as a founder of the specialty coffee industry (2014)..
+Since the 1970s, after founding Knutsen Coffees, Ltd. and becoming the first female coffee broker in the US, she ceaselessly advocated for the identity, quality, and distinction of coffee.
+She was recognized by the SCAA (now SCA) twice – she was the first person to receive the SCAA Lifetime Achievement Award (1991) and was honored as a founder of the specialty coffee industry (2014).

-When it comes to the Third Wave of Coffee, there is not much history to talk about because the term is relatively new (its use began in 2002).
-It is the current, mainstream wave that represents the movement, and it is characterized by people interested in the characteristics of the coffee.
+This wave began in 2002, so there is not much history to talk about.
+It is the current mainstream wave that represents the movement, and it is characterized by people interested in the characteristics of coffee.
 It is more of a reaction to the way bad coffee is being promoted – social influences and marketing are not the driving force of the Third Wave growth.

-Roast Magazine and Sprudge are great examples of a valuable source of news and information about the coffee industry that third wave coffee vendors seek.
+Roast Magazine and the Sprudge blog are great examples of valuable sources of news and information about the coffee industry that third-wave coffee vendors seek.
 They address the business, science, and art of coffee by covering the issues that are highly important to the coffee industry.
 With the third wave, the product takes center stage, while the marketing and production take the back seat, and there is a new emphasis on transparency within the coffee industry.
 Coffee lovers can trace their favorite coffee’s origins to the farm where it was harvested.